shawntabrizi/Ethereum-Twitter-Bounty/README.md

 - [x] Smart contract code commented using NatSpec

 #### Stretch Goals
-- [x] Project uses an Oracle:
+- [x] Project uses an Oracle
-- [x] Project implements an upgradable pattern (Twitter Oracle can be updated)
+- [x] Project implements an upgradable pattern

 ### Truffle Tests
     cd /path/to/twitter-bounty
     truffle test

+> Note that these tests are all written in JavaScript due to the fact that these contracts are strongly dependent on the Oracle.

 <break>